Book Revue: Plot

-A collection of books becomes animated after midnight, starting with the Complete Works of Shakespeare, depicted as clockwork mechanisms to the tune of "My Grandfather's Clock".
+A collection of books becomes animated after midnight, starting with the Complete Works of Shakespeare, which depicted as clockwork mechanisms to the tune of "My Grandfather's Clock".
 The narrative transitions to various book covers, including Young Man with a Horn, where a caricature of Harry James begins playing "It Had to Be You" in jazz style.
+Henry VIII is acting like a seal whilst being interrupted by Alice from The Aldrich Family, by telling him he's a Naughty Boy.
 An emaciated caricature of Frank Sinatra sings the song amidst the revelry, captivating other book cover characters.
 A jam session ensues, featuring a variety of characters from different books.
+Caricatures include; Tommy Dorsey playing a trombone, Gene Krupa with a drum kit, and Benny Goodman playing a clarinet.

 Daffy Duck interrupts the festivities and commands the music to stop.
 He reminisces in an accent akin to Danny Kaye's Russian characters before inadvertently teasing the Big Bad Wolf, who pursues Daffy through various book scenes.
 The police apprehend the Wolf, who is then sentenced to life by a magazine cover judge.
 The Wolf flees, but inadvertently falls into the cover of Dante's Inferno with the assistance of Sinatra.

 The celebration continues as the characters dance to "Carolina in the Morning", but the Wolf emerges from Dante's Inferno, demanding an end to the dancing.